 Another area that I’ve used my Arrival Plus card for is award ticketing taxes and fees.
 While the fares are free on award tickets, since you’re using your miles, the taxes and fuel surcharges are still your responsibility.
 With the Arrival Plus card, those are wiped away (so long as they’re for more than $100).

-Another great area to use these are on cruises, which are not great uses of miles using traditional award redemption methods.
+Another great area to use these is on cruises, which are not great uses of miles using traditional award redemption methods.
 Pay for $100 or more of your cruise fare, or for $100 or more of onboard spending.